 - 1. All animals exhibited at the 4-H Fair must be owned and cared for by the 4-H member by the starting date set forth by the Extension Office.
-Check each specie for starting dates and identification deadlines.
-4-H Member may identify any number of animals. - 2.
+Check each specie for starting. - 2.
 Registered animals must be registered in the member's name, farm name, or show a bona fide partnership agreement. - 3.
 Preparation and grooming of animals at the fair are to be done by the 4-H member with help from other 4-Hers and limited adult intervention.
 Most preparation should be done before show day.
 Professional help is not allowed anytime during the 4-H shows. - 4.
 The County 4-H show superintendents will assign pen locations of all livestock exhibits and these assignments will be placed on the pens or stalls.
 This will include rabbits & poultry.
 No animals can be placed in the barns until pen/stall assignments have been made. - 5.
 All 4-H members' livestock must comply with the appropriate specie livestock health regulations as set forth by the Richland County Fair Association.
 Health papers, as required, must accompany all animals at the fairgrounds. - 6.
 Only one animal per class may be shown in the 4-H show. - 7.
 No animal may be shown as an individual more than once. - 8.
-Beef, Sheep and Swine weigh-ins will be held Monday, July 22, 2024 from 8AM-12PM. - 9.
-All 4-H members must have 4-H livestock records turned into the Extension office by July 1, 2024. - 10.
+Beef, Sheep and Swine weigh-ins will be held Monday, July 21, 2025 from 8AM-12PM. - 9.
+All 4-H members must have 4-H livestock records turned into the Extension office by July 1, 2025. - 10.
 No bulls over the age of 1 year may be stalled in the 4-H barns. - 11.
 The 4-H Livestock shows will be considered graded animal shows. - 12.
-The 4-H Livestock Superintendent and/or Extension Staff have the right to remove or ban any animal for aggressive behavior, illness, or injury from any 4-H show.
+The 4-H Livestock Superintendent and/or Extension Staff have the right to remove or ban any animal for aggressive behavior, illness, or injury from any 4-H show. - 13.
+Tack pens will be allowed only if space is available.
+Be prepared to bring dividers to create space within your pens for tack.